ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-in-practice/git-workflow-in-practice.md

 ### Add release GitHub action

-This time, you are given to add GitHub action to release a new version whenever the staging branch is merged to the main branch.
+This time, you are asked to add GitHub action to release a new version whenever the staging branch is merged to the main branch.

 If you want to know more about GitHub action, try visiting [this](https://github.com/features/actions).